ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Outsourcing eliminates those times of watering down the core assignments of your in-house employees, which keeps them more focused, productive, and happy.
 You are provided with an ongoing service and don’t have to think about how to cover days off.

-## How Alas can help you accelerate your business
+## How ALAS can help you accelerate your business

 If you are a small, medium, or large company that wants to gain an edge over the competition, but you're uncertain about what areas need improvement, we can evaluate your specific circumstances and provide an extensive range of services to help you achieve this goal:: customized project management solutions, software developers with the required expertise, manual and automated quality assurance.
 Contact us to schedule a meeting for a free initial assessment.

-Tibor Dudjik
-Co-founder

-With 17 years of experience in remote work and possessing excellent communication skills and a deep understanding of diverse cultural backgrounds, Tibor is a dedicated team player who has progressed through various roles in software development, including coding and leadership.
-Having participated in all software development cycles throughout his career, he can effectively handle fast-paced environments.
-His expertise is in building outsourced teams and taking over company operations, including development, marketing, finance, and leadership.